marc136/split-elm-bundle/examples/elm-lang-website-examples/README.md

 Copied from https://github.com/elm/elm-lang.org/ all Elm code in `src/` was written by Evan Czaplicki who owns the copyright on it.

-I only added made the examples directly compilable and added html files.
+I only made the examples directly compilable and added html files.

 Execute `./build.sh` or run the following: